Rahix/tbot/doc/getting-started.rst

     import tbot

     @tbot.testcase
+    @tbot.cmdline
     def an_example_testcase(tb):
         tb.call("build_uboot")

 Now you can call your testcase like this::

     $ tbot <lab-name> <board-name> an_example_testcase

+Note the 2 decorators for this function ``tbot.testcase`` makes a function a testcase that can be called by other testcases and ``tbot.cmdline`` allows the testcase to be called from the command line (like the command above).
+Only use ``tbot.cmdline`` if your testcase does not have any mandatory parameters, else calling it will not work.

 Lab host shell interaction
 --------------------------